Processes

 The shell

-It is an alternative to the Script definition with an important difference, it uses
+block is a string expression that defines the script that is executed by the process.
+It is an alternative to the Script definition with one important difference: it uses the exclamation mark !

 process myTask {